eunbaeAN/NiceBacteria/README.md

 - r2 : short paired-end reads, reverse for r2.
 - long_reads : long single-end reads.
 - assembled_fasta : The FASTA file which is already assembled.
- - email : The email address that you want to be informed.
+ - email : The email address that you want to be informed when the execution of the pipeline is complete.
 **The complete location of each input file (FASTQs) is nedded.**